2023-04-28 - Project Pivot Point to Horizontal Line

 2022-02-06 - Uncertainty Propagation in Calculations

 In science and engineering, uncertainties and errors are a fact of life.
 This post is a study of how uncertainties can be used in calculations.
-More importantly, this post explores how uncertainty is propagated to derived variables.
+More importantly, this post explores how uncertainty is propagated to subsequent calcualtions.
+That is, given a series of calculations that build on top of one another, what happens to the uncertainty.

 2021-12-31 - Fuel Tracker